benchmark-urbanism/cityseer-api/docs/util/mock.md

 cityseer.util.mock
 ==================

-A collection of methods for the generation of mock data.
+A collection of functions for the generation of mock data.
 This module is predominately used for writing code tests.

 mock\_graph